galliot-us/smart-social-distancing/README.md

 ### Interacting with the processors' generated information

-#### Information generated
+#### Generated information
-The information generated can be split into 3 categories:
+The generated information can be split into 3 categories:
   - `Raw data`: This is the most basic information generated.
 It only includes the results of the detector, the classifier, the tracker and the post-processor steps configured.
   - `Metrics data`: Only generated if you have enabled the metrics periodic task (see [section](#change-the-default-configuration)).
 Includes metrics related to occupancy, social-distancing, and facemask usage aggregated by hour and day.
   - `Notifications`: Situations that require an immediate response (for example, the max occupancy was reached) and need to be notified ASAP.
 The currently supported notification channels are email and slack.